Random Access Protocol with Channel Oracle Enabled by a Reconfigurable Intelligent Surface: Introduction

 The remainder of the paper is organized as follows.
-In Section~\ref{sec:system-model}, we introduce our system model based on the setup in Fig. \ref{fig:system-setup}.
-In addition to that, we present the channel model used, the channel oracle principle, and the \gls{cc} characteristics.
-Section~\ref{sec:protocol} gives an overall overview of the proposed \gls{ra} protocol by defining each one of its phases.
-The detailed design of each phases can be found in Sections~\ref{sec:rat}-\ref{sec:ack}.
-We numerically evaluate our protocol in Section~\ref{sec:results}, whereas Section~\ref{sec:conclusions} draws ours main conclusion.
+In Section~\ref{sec:system-model}, we introduce our system model by setting up all that is need for the presentation of the protocol.
+In Section~\ref{sec:protocol} the protocol is presented more broadly.
+We give particular details on how to design the Channel Oracle and Access modules in Sections \ref{sec:channel-oracle} and \ref{sec:access}, respectively.
+In Section \ref{sec:practical}, we discuss several practical details of the protocol and how they can be extended to some other system models and set of assumptions.
+Finally, we numerically evaluate our protocol in Section~\ref{sec:results}, whereas Section~\ref{sec:conclusions} draws our main conclusion.